adkbbx/CARPRED/README.md

 # CARPRED
-This is a car price predictor app that is build using the RanndomForewst Regressor.
+This is a car price predictor app that can be used to predict the selling price of used cars build using the RanndomForest Regressor.